chijioke-ibekwe/work-item-processor/README.md

 * When the GUI is booted up, create a new test plan.
 * Create a thread group in the test plan.
 In the thread properties select the number of threads as `1000`, ramp up period in seconds as `1` and loop count as `1`.
 Then, save the thread group.
 * In the thread group created, add a sampler of type HttpRequest.
-In the HttpRequest creation page, select
+In the HttpRequest creation page, enter `Server Name or IP` as `localhost` and `Port Number` as `8080`.
+In the HttpRequest section, select request type as `POST`
-`Server Name or IP` as `localhost:8080`.
-In the HttpRequest section, select request type as `POST` and the path as `/api/v1/work-item`.
-Add following JSON body data to the request
+* and the path as `/api/v1/work-items`.
+Add the following JSON body data to the request
 ```json
 {
   "value": 5
 }
 ```
 Then, save the sampler.
+* In the thread group, add a config element of type `Http Header Manager` and set a `Content-Type` header with value `application/json`
-* In the thread group, also create a listener to view the result of the test in your desired format.
+* Finally, in the thread group, also create a listener to view the result of the test in your desired format.
 Recommendation: Select `View Results in Table`
+* Run the test and view the result.

 ## Author